stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 deployment.apps/stash-demo created
 ```

-If everything goes well, Stash will create a `BackupConfiguration` in the `ns1` namespace and `Repository` in the `demo` namespace.
+If everything goes well, Stash will create a `BackupConfiguration` in the `ns1` namespace and `Repository` in the `demo` namespace for this Deployment.

 **Verify Repository:**

-Verify that the Repository has been created in `demo` successfully by the following command,
+Verify that the Repository has been created in `demo` namespace successfully by the following command,

 ```bash
 $ kubectl get repository -n demo